Natchez people: French contact era

-During the early 18th century, according to French sources, the Natchez lived in six to nine village districts with a population estimated at 4,000–6,000 people, and with the ability to muster 1,500 warriors.
+During the early 18th century, according to French sources, the Natchez lived in six to nine village districts, with a population estimated at 4,000–6,000 people and the ability to muster 1,500 warriors.
 There were three village districts in the lower St. Catherine's Creek area, called Tioux, Flour, and the Grand Village of the Natchez.
 Three other village districts were located to the northeast, along upper St. Catherine's Creek and Fairchild's Creek, called White Apple (or White Earth), Grigra, and Jenzenaque (or Hickories).
+(Note: Map of historic Natchez village areas in Lorenz 2000.)
 Historian James Barnett, Jr. described this dispersed leadership structure as developing in the post-epidemic years.
-It enabled the Natchez to maintain friendly diplomatic relations with European settlers of all nations, but eventually resulted in deeper internal divisions in Natchez society.
+It enabled the Natchez to maintain friendly diplomatic relations with European settlers of all nations, but eventually led to deeper internal divisions within Natchez society.

 The Natchez chiefs were called Suns, and the paramount chief was called the Great Sun (Natchez: uwahšiL li∙kip).
 When the French arrived, the Natchez were ruled by the Great Sun and his brother, Tattooed Serpent, both hereditary positions.
 The Great Sun had supreme authority over civil affairs, and the Tattooed Serpent oversaw political issues of war and peace, and diplomacy with other nations.
 Both lived at the Grand Village of the Natchez.
 Lesser chiefs, mostly from the Sun royal family, presided at other Natchez villages.